iiamthestorm/rei-notes/Deutsch/Teach Yourself German Book/Note.md

 - Woher kommen Sie? = Where do you come from?

 Darf ich Ihnen eine Frage stellen =
-- Darf": May/I am allowed to
+- Darf : May/I am allowed to
-- "ich": I
+- ich : I
-- "Ihnen": to you (formal, addressing someone with respect)
+- Ihnen : to you (formal, addressing someone with respect)
-- "eine": a
+- eine : a
-- "Frage": question
+- Frage : question
-- "stellen": to ask/pose
+- stellen : to ask/pose

 So, the translation of the entire phrase is: "May I ask you a question?"